I jumped on the bandwagon and made my own minimalistic DIY embroidery hoop wreath in just a few minutes!

 It’s so little and cute!

-I cut a piece of the same blue ribbon into a much thinner strip and tied to it to an old frame my mom picked up for me at a yard sale a few years ago.
+I cut a piece of the same blue ribbon into a much thinner strip and tied it to an old frame my mom picked up for me at a yard sale a few years ago.

 I’m still kinda kicking myself for not getting the velvet ribbon because I think that would look better?
 Prettier?
 Nicer?
 Not sure of what word I’m looking for.